 \section{Beamline Reconstruction and Antiproton Selection}

-All beamline triggered events are reconstructed to obtain their individual TOF and momentum as they traverse the beamline monitoring systems.
+All beamline-triggered events are reconstructed to obtain their individual TOF and momentum as they traverse the beamline monitoring systems.
 It is possible to distinguish different particle types by utilizing the reconstructed TOF and momentum.
-This is shown in Fig.~\ref{fig:beamline_reco_comp} with the overlapping expectations for particles present in the beam relevant for this analysis: the black solid curve is the expected deuteron region, in red the proton region, and in orange the kaon region.
-The dense region around 23~ns is where all lower minimally ionizing particles are expected to be such as pions, muons, and electrons in green, blue, and purple, respectively.
-Faint horizontal bands present at TOF intervals of 20~ns are caused by multiple high-energy muons produced in the secondary beam far upstream of our tertiary beamline, with a time separation defined by the primary proton beam structure, which subsequently stream forward and separately strike the upstream and downstream TOF scintillator paddles creating a false TOF measurement for particular beam-triggered events.
+This is shown in Fig.~\ref{fig:beamline_reco_comp} with overlapping expectations for particles present in the beam, such as deuterons, protons, kaons, pions, muons, and electrons.
+Horizontal bands present at TOF intervals of 20~ns are caused by multiple high-energy halo muons produced in the secondary beam far upstream of the tertiary beamline.
+Their time separation is defined by the primary proton beam structure that strike the upstream and downstream TOF scintillator paddles and create a false TOF measurement for particular beam-triggered events.

 The invariant beamline mass, $m_b$, for each triggered particle is calculated using its beamline-measured momentum, $p_b$, together with the measured TOF, $t_\text{TOF}$: